Residence Halls & Student Life

 A. University regulations require that all motor vehicles owned and/or operated by students on campus be registered and display a current vehicle permit issued before the beginning of the Drop/Add date of the current semester, or within 24 hours any other time a vehicle is brought onto campus.

 Permits are purchased online at the CSU web page under the Campus Security section.
 You will be directed to a page for Rydin/Permit Express to purchase your decal.
 You will receive a temporary parking permit for your dash and a decal will be mailed to you upon completion of the purchase.
-CSU charges $50 per permit, and Rydin Permit Express adds a processing fee to each purchase.
-The total cost is $55.69.
+CSU charges $81.53 per permit.
 Permits must be displayed prior to the beginning of the Drop/Add date of the current semester.

 Financial Aid and Student Bills

 Q. Help!
 I don’t know where to start with financial aid!

 A. The financial aid process can be daunting to navigate.
 Start with these financial aid FAQs.

 Incoming freshmen should contact their enrollment counselor for assistance with financial aid questions.

 Q. What is the best way to contact the Financial Aid Office?

 A. Email firstname.lastname@example.org with your questions and to request that a financial aid officer contact you.

 Q. My student has financial aid, but we are seeing unexpected charges on the bill.